Diplodia Tip Blight Description:

 Diplodia tip blight of pines (formerly known as Sphaeropsis tip blight) is caused by the fungus Diplodia pinea.
 The fungus can live in dead needles, branches, and cones of the tree all year round.

 The disease is primarily seen on Austrian, Mugo, Red, and Scots pines, but sometimes attack other conifers like spruce and fir as well.

 Diplodia pinea spores develop in the black fruiting bodies formed on needles, fascicle sheaths, second-year cones, and bark scales.
 In early spring, spores spread during a string of rainy days or days with high humidity.
-From April through November, fungal spores develop, but the current year pine needles are only susceptible for infection during early spring when the shoots are actively elongating.
+From April through November, fungal spores develop, but in the current year pine needles are only susceptible to infection during early spring when the shoots are actively elongating.
 Second-year seed cones are susceptible to infection.
-Cone damage is rarely severe and the black fruiting bodies can be seen by closely inspecting the cone scales and provides a good diagnostic tool.
+Cone damage is rarely severe and the black fruiting bodies can be seen by closely inspecting the cone scales which provides a good diagnostic tool.

 Fungicide applications help reduce infections in new shoots.
 New growth must be protected from bud swell to full expansion of the candle.
 It’s important that the first application is administered on the tree prior to bud break and before candles emerge out of the sheath.
 Two or three fungicide applications may be needed.
 Removing blighted shoots won’t decrease spore numbers because the spores are produced on the cones.
 However, blighted shoot removal helps the tree look better and may increase its vitality.
 Trees should be kept in good health with regular maintenance, watering during droughts, and routine fertilization.
 Individual trees vary in their susceptibility to this disease.
 Trees with heavy levels of disease are best removed from the landscape.